Collaboration in East Africa

-The practice and ethics of collaboration in transnational medical research in East Africa.
-An ethnographic approach.
+This project takes an ethnographic approach to practice and ethics of collaboration in transnational medical research in East Africa.

 Illustration from the book "Global Health Research in an Unequal world".

 This anthropological project will ethnographically study the work of Scientific collaboration around East Africa's two leading research universities, Nairobi and Makerere.
 International collaboration is essential for progress in global health research, and especially for the development of innovative and effective drugs, interventions and vaccines, as well as for the sustainable implementations of research findings under diverse epidemiological and health systems conditions.
 Such collaboration operates across stark differences in medical, technical, educational, and socio-economic conditions, which in themselves are often key to the health problems global health research is about.
 Hence, collaboration is at times challenging work,which in addition to scientists, involves local technicians, laboratories and health providers, research participants and their communities, local Publics and media, and ethicists, policy makers and funders.

 The proposed study will use ethnographic methods, including long-term presence in research sites, observation and conversations, interviews discussions, case studies and surveys, to examine motivations, experiences and perceptions of different stakeholders, the challenges they face, their divergent interests and alliances, and their strategies to create and sustain various models of collaborative research.
 This research is timely in view of recent debates about global health North/South collaboration among scientists, ethicists and funders, and social scientists; and it responds to calls for more empirically grounded social research on the ethical and practical challenges of global health science.
 Such research will enhance the understanding of international collaborative research work, facilitate more open debate about challenges and solutions, including scientists and other stakeholders in the conversation, and thus further better, more equitable collaborative health research to take on mounting global health Challenges.